simrans4258/sep11-freedom-project/blog/entry02.md

 Anyways, one of the most important things I learned while using Earsketch is that the `fitMedia()` element is the **most** important thing to use if you want to input any sound into the music editor in the first place.
 I've been using it constantly to input many different sounds into Earsketch, and honestly, it works like a charm.
 You just have to assign them into different places so that the different tracks don't overtake one another, and it looks like this when you run the code for the music editor to show up.
 ![image](https://github.com/user-attachments/assets/1ae608e7-5c6f-426a-a114-0213e27009cc)

-I also learned how to use other javascript stuff.
-This is my code for one of my *many* editors:
+I also learned how to use other javascript elements into Earsketch, such as variables and conditionals.
+I used variables as alternatives for the sound names, as they are quite long, and I have to use them a couple of times sometimes.
+I used conditionals for sounds and certain beats to play.
+This is one example of this out of my *many* editors:
 ```js
 // description:
 setTempo(120);